Efficient Linearizability Checking for Actor-based Systems

 IRed is based on TransDPOR, and improves over it in one specific aspect.
 It tracks causality (i.e. the root enabler receive) with perfect precision by scanning for the causal chain backwards starting from the current receive until the first one that enabled it in the schedule.
 Then it adds that root enabler receive, if found, to the dependent state's backtracking set.
-Otherwise, if a root enabler wasn't found, it doesn't update the backtracking set.
+Otherwise, if a root enabler was not found, it does not update the backtracking set.
 More concretely, during the scan, it checks for the predicate (and keeps track of the \emph{earliest} receive executed in the schedule that satisfies it) whether the \emph{current receive's sender is the same as the previous receive's receiver}.
-The earliest receive that satisfies it becomes the current one and the scanner repeats until it reaches the dependent state.
-It doesn't include the latter's receive in the scan.
+The earliest receive that satisfies it becomes the current root enabler receive.
+The scanner continues in this manner until it reaches the dependent state, or the predicate is no more satisfied and the last root enabler receive detected was enabled (co-enabled) in the dependent state.
+In which case, the last root enabler receive is the the one to explore when the algorithm backtracks to that specific state.
 The sequence of receives starting at the root enabler up to and including the current receive is called \emph{causal chain}, and the root enabler is the first receive in this sequence.
 This causal chain pattern is characteristic of actors and purely sequential communicating processes.
 This \emph{reverse traverse} for the root enabler also filters away many unrelated receives effectively, and it improves backtracking in the presence of retries.
 This is where our algorithm thrives in complexity that is common in distributed systems.